Ciaanh/XPChronicle/docs/ARCHITECTURE_V2.md

 Phase 3 — Porting styles incrementally:

-- Port the simplest style (flat) to v2 first.
+- Port the simplest style (flat) to  first.

-- Compare behavior to legacy style and refine.
+- Compare behavior to classic style and refine.

 - Port more complex styles as needed.

 Phase 4 — Integration and final migration:

-- When v2 is stable and fully ported, consider switching default bar creation to v2 and removing container layer in a follow-up PR.
+- When  is stable and fully ported, consider switching default bar creation to  and removing container layer in a follow-up PR.

 - Provide migration documentation for add-on users and contributors.

 Rollout strategy

-- Opt-in by default for v2 via `flatbar_v2` and the test harness.
-No changes to existing code paths until v2 is validated.
+- Opt-in by default for  via `flatbar` and the test harness.
+No changes to existing code paths until  is validated.

 - Use feature-flagged testing in the saved-variables to allow early adopters to opt in.